 Diagnosis of mixed strongyle infection is based on demonstration of eggs in the feces.
 Specific diagnosis can be made by identifying the infective larvae after fecal culture.
 Serologic diagnosis based on a rise in β-globulins has been recommended but is not specific for S vulgaris.
 Parasitic arterial lesions have been demonstrated using arteriography in ponies and small horses.

 Colic due to arterial lesions has been successfully controlled by anthelmintic treatments.
 Ivermectin and moxidectin at standard dosages are effective against the larval stages (L4 and L5) of S vulgaris; fenbendazole and oxfendazole, at dosages higher than that for adult parasites, are also effective against larval infections.
 Daily administration of pyrantel tartrate is effective in preventing the establishment of arterial stages of S vulgaris.
 A number of anthelmintics, including the benzimidazoles, pyrantel, and ivermectin, are active against adult large strongyles.
 Large strongyle infections have been eliminated from closed herds with ivermectin treatment.

 Parasite control programs are designed to minimize the level of pasture contamination and thereby reduce the risks associated with migrating larvae.
-Routine anthelmin-tic treatments do this by preventing fecal excretion of strongyle eggs (Also see Gastrointestinal Parasites of Horses: Small Strongyles in Horses).
+Routine anthelmin-tic treatments do this by preventing fecal excretion of strongyle eggs (Also see Small Strongyles in Horses).